-Overnight hangtags must be obtained from the parking and card services office in DuBourg Hall prior parking, unless the vehicle is going to park overnight in the Olive Garage visitor section.
-No permits are required in the Olive visitor section for overnight parking.
+Overnight hangtags must be obtained from the parking and card services office in DuBourg Hall prior parking, unless the vehicle is going to park overnight in the Olive or Laclede Garage visitor section.
+No permits are required in visitor sections for overnight parking.
 Attendees simply will pay the machine upon exit using the ticket obtained upon entrance.

 If your vehicle breaks down, contact the Department of Public Safety at 314-977-3000 and report the vehicle description, license plate number, lot location and time frame for repair or removal of the vehicle.

 Saint Louis University (SLU) promotes community-building activities for its faculty, staff, students, and visitors, and recognizes that tailgating has the potential to enhance the event experience within a safe, responsible, and controlled environment.